 Every cup of tea you drink should always taste great.
 With or without condiments.
-Maybe you have a strong you don't really like, or maybe you need to add some kick to it.
+Maybe you have a strong black tea you don’t really like, or maybe you need to add some kick to it.
 Or maybe you just feel adventurous and want to try new ways of steeping tea.
-It's no secret that tea and fruits are a good match.
-Brewing black tea with fresh fruits is a great way to add a dose of flavour or freshness to your regular cup of tea or for preparing a tasty, tea base.
+It’s no secret that tea and fruits are a good match.
+Brewing black tea with fresh fruits is a great way to add a dose of flavour or freshness to your regular cup of tea or for preparing a tasty, iced tea base.

 Tea and fruits – which fresh fruits are the best?